You can find more detailed information and what to expect from each subject below.

 • Design Technology

 Every student will take ownership of their own project ideas which heightens interest and challenges and makes the final product far more rewarding.
-Students can pit their skills nationally through entering the Arkwright Scholarship, the Royal Society for Arts Pupil Design Awards and the Triumph Design Awards.
-Practical learning is key and students gain a whole host of new skills and processes that they will then be able to apply to their own marketable products, simulating the workings of professional product designers.
+Students can test their skills nationally through entering the Arkwright Scholarship, the Royal Society for Arts – Pupil Design Awards and the Triumph Design Awards.
+Practical learning is key and students gain a whole host of new skills and processes that they will be able to apply to their own marketable products, simulating the workings of professional product designers.

 • Art